[Agenda] Migrants, Romania, and dirty banks on EU's mind This WEEK

 Migrants, Romania, and dirty banks on EU's mind This WEEK

-Austria's far-right agitator, Herbert Kickl, will chair talks with fellow EU interior ministers in Brussels on Thursday (6 December) on how to send more migrants home.
+Austrian far-right agitator, Herbert Kickl, will chair talks with fellow EU interior ministers in Brussels on Thursday (6 December) on how to send more migrants home.

 The preparations for more "returns" are part of plans to create a 10,000-man EU external border force by 2020.